Saptharishiswarar

-Saptharishiswarar is one of the names for Lord Shiva.
+Saptharishiswarar is one of the names for Shiva, one of the main deities of Hinduism.
 He is worshipped in this name at South India in an ancient temple.
 This ancient shiva temple dates back to 6600 years approximately.
 The exact age of the temple cannot be determined.
 The temple is located in South India in a small village called Thiruthalayur.
 The village located en route of Pulivalam to Musri is in Thurayur taluk of Tiruchy district in Tamil Nadu.
 History states the temple was erected by emperor PURAR approximately 6600 years back.
 The intention of erecting the temple was to ward of the Brahmahati Dosha, the emperor had.
 The temple is located in the river bed of Ayyaru, but the river has vanished long back and the lands around are cultivated lands now.

 There are 2 shivalingas in the temple.
 The Shivalinga in the main altar was worshiped by the saptha rishis.
 The other liga was erected by King Ravana and worshiped by him on the way from Kailash back to Lanka after obtaining a boon from lord Shiva for 35 million years of life.
 King Ravana on his way back from Kailash saw this temple from his Viman and came down and made a linga and started worshipping it.
 The seven saints, Saptha Rishis on seeing Ravana hid in a tree behind the temple.
 A tree present behind the temple called Marutha Maram in native language exists.
 There are multiple knots on the tree and 7 prominent ones which are believed to be the rishis in the tree.